Other side of Kakabeka falls

 Is Kakabeka Falls kid-friendly?

-Kakabeka Falls is very family friendly.
+Kakabeka Falls is very family-friendly.
 I’ve been here countless times with 1-2 year olds, and they walked on their own.
 The wooden platform with the railing makes it very safe.

 The boardwalk from the parking area to the falls viewing platform is stroller friendly, but the wooden platform that encircles the falls has a few stairs (pictured below.)
 I’d only bring a stroller if you have a second adult to help you lift the stroller down the stairs.
 Otherwise, a baby carrier might be your best bet.